cschleiden/azure-boards-decompose/marketplace/details.md

 **Decompose** allows you to quickly break down work items into sub-hierarchies.

-- Quickly create hierarchies of work items
+- Create hierarchies of work items without waiting
 - Should it be a Task or is it big enough for a Story?
 Promote/Demote work items easily between different hierarchy levels
 - Full support for keyboard shortcuts.
 Just like your favorite editor (VS Code), you never have to leave the keyboard
 - Iterate on titles before commiting